BIGDummyHead/Dummy-Lib/README.md

             //open a writer
             AssemblyWriter writer = new AssemblyWriter("Target.dll");

-            //does not copy over the properties from the existing type will include in future update TypeDef tDef = writer.AddExistingType(typeof(ExistingType));
+            //Does not support inheritance of other classes support coming VERY soon TypeDef tDef = writer.AddExistingType(typeof(YourExistingType));

             //save to file
             writer.Save();